przemek06/video-streaming-backend/README.md

 ## Features
 Main application featues:
-* Authenticate with username and password
+* User can authenticate with username and password
+* User can upload videos
-* Upload videos and store them with Firebase Storage safely and reliably
+* Application stores all successfully uploaded videos in Firebase Storage with all required metadata
-* Upload images to represent uploaded videos
+* Users can upload images to represent their videos - only if they own them
-* Get signed URLs enabling You to watch uploaded videos and retrieve photos
+* Users can get signed URLs enabling them to watch uploaded videos and retrieve photos

 To do:
 * User registration